maju84/WheelDealz/README.md

 how long it takes to do it with the long-unused C#, .NET, and associated ecosystem (After work hours.)

+**short foreword on comments in a learner's project:**
+As this is my learning project, I use a lot more comments than in productive projects (where I try to avoid them as much as possible [as they scale poorly] by writing code that doesn't need comments).
+I use the comments as a memory aid and to record certain learnings.

+And I think `todo`s (and `fixme`s) are acceptable for hobby/learning projects.
+You want to make progress after all.
+Of course _not_ in a professional environment with the sole exception of _spikes or prototypes_.

 ## Tech-Stack
 1. C#, .NET
 1. EntityFramework